Why is searing important?

 Sansaire Searing Kit

 Sansaire, one of the big players in the sous vide industry and maker of the Sansaire immersion circulator (check out our review here), also sells an impressive sous vide searing kit.
-We had the opportunity to test out the Sansaire searing kit which comes with an intense 2,200 degree F searing torch, searing rack, and a drip tray.
+We had the opportunity to test out the Sansaire searing kit, which comes with an intense 2,200 degree F searing torch, a searing rack, and a drip tray.
 The flame on this thing is BIG and is amazing at searing roasts and big cuts of meat with odd shapes that are hard to fully sear in pans.
-The price is up there, but the flame on this thing is bigger than any other kitchen torch I’ve seen.
+The flame on this thing is bigger than any other kitchen torch I’ve seen.
+It’s worth it just to see and use that big, beautiful flame.

 You may have heard the name before, but chalked it up as the name of one of Daenerys’ dragons.
-Despite popular belief, the Searzall is actually an add-on torch accessory and not dragon-related.
+Despite popular belief, the Searzall is actually an add-on torch accessory and not even remotely dragon-related.
 Instead of using a thin flame to sear a cut of meat, which could take quite some time, the Searzall uses the same intense heat from the torch flame but speeds up the process by distributing the temperature.
-Searzall is especially beneficial if you plan on using torch-only to obtain a sear because it has the wider spread heat and also reduces the potential “gas taste”.
+Searzall is especially beneficial if you plan on using torch-only to obtain a sear because it has the wider spread heat and also reduces the potential “gas taste” that can often spoil a torched meal.

 Summary: The Sansaire torch is more precise to sear the nooks and crannies of your meat – the pieces that are missed from pan searing.
 It works amazing as a supplement to pan sears, and is our recommended method.

 You can obtain a sear with your oven by simply preheating it to, say 300 degrees, or by using your broiler.
 Often times the broiler is better for a quick sear to smaller cuts while using the actual oven can help obtain a rich bark on larger roasts.
-Similar to grilling, using your oven to sear sous vide food is mainly beneficial for larger cuts, such as roasts, which may be hard to sear in a pan or too time consuming for a blow torch.
-We’ve had great success using our oven to crisp up eye of round roasts, pork shoulders, and ribs.
+Similar to grilling, using your oven to sear sous vide food is mainly beneficial for larger cuts of meat, such as roasts, which may be hard to sear in a pan or too time consuming for a blow torch.
+We’ve had great success using our oven to crisp up our round roasts, pork shoulders, and ribs.

 |Next best indoor method behind pan searing for larger cuts (roasts)||Less direct surface contact|